 During the sixteen years we lived in Costa Rica we observed roughly half of our fellow expatriates who we met end up going back home.
 Among the top two or three reasons for this were family concerns.
 They often missed family, had grandchildren to see or had someone in the family who was sick or otherwise needed them back.

 That's why I can say I understand the powerful pull family has on people; to the point of moving internationally or deciding against an international move, as the case may be.

-- There is nothing like the heartbreak of having to leave family behind.
-Family who simply does not understand your decision and can see no good in it.
-If you are close to your family, this is likely your area of greatest challenge to leaving.
+- There is nothing like the heartbreak of having to leave family behind, even family who simply do not understand your decision and can see no good in it.
+If you are close to your family, this is likely your area of toughest challenge to leaving.

 - Lastly, emergency psychiatric holds (24 – 72 hrs) are real.
 Someone we know was having seizures and the state of NY put her in a psych ward that her spouse had to break her out of.
 Twice.
 Family has that power.
 It would not be enough on its own to keep someone from Judea, but it could lead to being committed to a facility.
 (More on impossible situations like in the next point.)